 - Click the link labeled "Option 2: I know my institution and I am here to register to the institution."
 (Note: If you previously created a PAMS account but did not register to an institution at that time, you must click the Institutions tab and click the "Register to Institution" link.) - PAMS will take you to the "Register to Institution" page. - Type a word or phrase from your institution name in the field labeled, "Institution Name like," choose the radio button next to the item that best describes your role in the system, and click the "Search" button.
-(Hint: If your institution has an acronym, such as ANL for Argonne National Laboratory or UCLA for the Regents of the University of California, Los Angeles, you may search for the acronym under "Institution Name like."
+A "like" search in PAMS returns results that contain the word or phrase you enter; you do not need to enter the exact name of the institution, but you should enter a word or phrase contained within the institution name.
+(If your institution has a frequently used acronym, such as ANL for Argonne National Laboratory or UCLA for the Regents of the University of California, Los Angeles, you may find it easiest to search for the acronym under "Institution Name like."
 Many institutions with acronyms are listed in PAMS with their acronyms in parentheses after their names.) - Find your institution in the list that is returned by the search and click the "Actions" link in the Options column next to the institution name to obtain a dropdown list.
 Select "Add me to this institution" from the dropdown.
 PAMS will take you to the "Institutions List" page. - If you do not see your institution in the initial search results, you can search again by clicking the "Cancel" button, clicking the Option 2 link, and repeating the search. - If, after searching, you think your institution is not currently in the database, click the "Cannot Find My Institution" button and enter the requested institution information into PAMS.
 Click the "Create Institution" button.
 PAMS will add the institution to the system, associate your profile with the new institution, and return you to the "Institutions List" page when you are finished.

-Submit Your Pre-application:
+Submit Your Pre-Application: